itsBaffled/itsBaffled.github.io/_posts/UE/2024-12-09-Creating-A-Plugin-Or-Module.md

 ### Module vs Plugin
-At a high level there isn't really a Module vs Plugin, a plugin is simply a collection/s of modules (there are also content only plugins that supply no code and just .uasset files but we won't be covering that here as it's simple if you already understand regular plugins).<br>
+At a high level there isn't really a "Module vs Plugin", a plugin is simply a collection of modules and assets (there are also content only plugins that supply no code and just .uasset files but we won't be covering that here as it's simple if you already understand regular plugins).<br>

-So, when choosing to create a plugin or module it simply comes down to does this module have somewhere it makes sense to exist already or should I create a new plugin to house it. <br>
+So, when it comes to choosing between creating a brand new plugin or adding a module to an existing one, it comes down to what you need.
+If you are creating a module that is very specific to your project and has no real use outside of it then it makes sense to add it to your project as a module, if you are creating a module that could be useful in other projects or is a standalone feature then it makes sense to create a plugin for it. <br>

 Let's imagine we were making a runtime building/crafting system, I could see great benefit to this being it's own plugin for future reusability and ease of sharing between projects so I would definitely opt to create a plugin for this, where as lets say I was creating a specific enemy type for my game, I might opt to still create a separate module for all enemy logic just to keep it out of the core of the game code but I wouldn't see a need to create a plugin for it.
 <br>